mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 When it comes to hashing, <span class="hash2Rate">30</span> hashes per second is actually not quick at all by computer standards.
 Specialized computer chips are built to run billions of hashes per second.
-At the time of writing (March 2018) the total global SHA256 hashpower is 25,000,000,000,000,000,000 hashes per second, i.e. 25 million million million hashes per second, but even at this rate it would take 146 million million million million million million million million years to try all pre-image combinations for SHA256.
+At the time I'm writing this (March 2018) the total global SHA256 hashpower is 25,000,000,000,000,000,000 hashes per second, i.e. 25 million million million hashes per second, but even at this rate it would take 146 million million million million million million million million years to try all pre-image combinations for SHA256.
 That's about a million million million years quicker than your device, but it doesn't really matter - by the time it comes around, our sun will have long since burned out.

 "Ok", you might think to yourself, "but maybe I don't need to try all the possible combinations to produce the hash I'm after - maybe I can just skip